 Joshua Tree Lake Campground is a great place to stay while you are enjoying the national park.
 The lake itself offers catch and release Catfish, Bluegill, and Bass.
 There is a fee for the fishing, but it goes towards the stocking and maintenance of the lake.
 If catch and release is not your thing there are boat and equipment rentals available in the park or go with Big Bear Fishing Carter and try your luck at catching that record-breaker.

 While in Joshua Tree a hike through the Cholla Cactus Garden.
-The hiking difficulty of this trail is rated easy, but it is the Teddy Bear Cholla Cactus that you need to watch out for.
+The hiking difficulty of this trail is rated easy.
+Just watch out for the Teddy Bear Cholla Cactus.
 These beautiful white cactus will drive into your skin if you brush again or step on one of these alluring beauties.

 A quick trip in to see the rock formations known as Skull Rock is a must.
 This is a short hike from the parking lot with a little geology lesson on the power of erosion.